 Cooperation between 5-Speed Automatic Transmission & Drive-by-Wire™ Throttle System

 With the TSX's electronically controlled automatic transmission and Drive-by-Wire™ Throttle System, the function of the engine and transmission are closely choreographed for faster, smoother shifting.
 As a result, shift shock is reduced significantly during upshifts and downshifts.

 ACTIVE LOCKUP TORQUE CONVERTER

-To improve fuel economy while maintaining a high level of drivability, the 5-speed automatic transmission includes an active lockup torque converter.
-To handle the increased horsepower of the i-VTEC ® engine, Acura strengthened the torque converter by enlarging the diameter of the boss weld to 35mm.
-With the precise control afforded by a linear solenoid, the system expands the speed and throttle setting range in which lockup can be engaged in the top four gears.
-The resulting reduction in transmission slippage results in improved fuel mileage in both city and highway driving.
-This transmission's efficiency and taller (higher numerically) final drive ratio helps the TSX deliver exceptional fuel economy as well as increased performance.
+To provide good fuel economy while maintaining a high level of drivability, the 5-speed automatic transmission includes an active lockup torque converter.
+With the precise control afforded by a linear solenoid and assist spring, the system features a wide range of speed and throttle settings in which lockup can be engaged in the top four gears.
+This results in excellent fuel economy in both city and highway driving.

 LOW-FRICTION CLUTCH DISC FOR AUTOMATIC TRANSMISSION